abbaslab-va/AbbasCentral/README.md

 This software package makes several fundamental assumptions about your data organization that must be followed if you want full functionality:

-* Data is organized heirarchically, with a single parent directory housing folders for each animal recorded during an experiment, each containing subfolders that house all of the data from individual experiments.
+1) Data is organized heirarchically, with a single parent directory housing folders for each animal recorded during an experiment, each containing subfolders that house all of the data from individual experiments.

-* A file called "config.ini" must be present in the root directory of your data folder that you select when you call the function select_experiment.
+2) A file called "config.ini" must be present in the root directory of your data folder that you select when you call the function select_experiment.
 This file is used to indicate the relationship between the timestamp recieved by your acquisition system and the experimental time points they are marking.
 An example layout for this file is shown below:

 ```
+[experimenter]
+'Experimenter' = 'Your name here'

 [timestamps]
 'Off' = 65528
 'Trial Start' = 65529